OLIVITECH Operational Group: Optimization of olive growing through technological and aerobiological analysis

 - Project website GO OLIVITECH

-Increase the effectiveness of phytosanitary treatments applied, reduce their number by limiting them to essential ones, and thus increase profitability and sustainability and reduce the environmental impact of farms.
+To increase the effectiveness of applied phytosanitary treatments, reduce the number of these by sticking to the essential ones and, in this way, increase profitability and sustainability and reduce the environmental impact of farms.

-The study will be carried out in Galicia and Andalusia.
-The varieties under study are Arbequina and Picual, selecting 10 of each.
-The initial data correspond to a study initiated in 2020, and the current project will be developed in the same olive groves.
-A phenological study of the olive tree (Olea europea) will be conducted to identify the stages most sensitive to meteorological variables such as temperature, precipitation, and humidity.
-On-site visits to the olive groves will be made to observe the stages studied.
+The study will be conducted in Galicia and Andalusia.
+The varieties under study are Arbequina and Picual, with 10 trees of each variety selected.
+The initial data comes from a study initiated in 2020, and this project will be carried out in the same olive groves.
+A phenological study of the olive tree (Olea europaea) will be conducted to identify the phases most sensitive to meteorological variables such as temperature, precipitation, and humidity.
+On-site visits to the olive groves will be made to observe the phases under study.

-Spores will be monitored using an aerobiological collector based on the volumetric method (similar to human respiration).
-A customized weather forecast will also be provided for each farm location to calculate disease risk and phenological state changes.
-Finally, mathematical models for calculating fungal disease risk and phenological state evolution will be developed, fine-tuned, implemented, programmed, and fine-tuned.
+Spores will be monitored using an aerobiological sampler based on the volumetric method (similar to human respiration).
+A personalized weather forecast will also be provided for each farm's location in order to calculate disease risk predictions and phenological stage changes.
+Finally, mathematical models for calculating fungal disease risk and phenological stage evolution will be developed, algorithms adjusted, implemented, programmed, and fine-tuned.

 For this purpose, all the data collected in the experimental plots will be used.

-Aerobiological and phenological studies have proven to be highly useful tools for optimizing crop production in a wide variety of crops, such as olives.
-They allow for predicting the quantity and quality of the final product in advance, thus achieving greater efficiency in the organization of agricultural practices in the field or in harvesting tasks.
-The main latitudes where olive plantations are concentrated are mainly between 30 and 40°C, both in the northern and southern hemispheres, specifically in areas with a Mediterranean climate (Agustí, 2010).
+Aerobiological and phenological studies have proven to be highly useful tools for optimizing crop production in a wide variety of crops, such as olives, as they allow for early prediction of the quantity and quality of the final product, thus achieving greater efficiency in organizing field practices and harvesting tasks.
+The main latitudes where olive plantations are concentrated are primarily between 30 and 40º, in both the northern and southern hemispheres, specifically in areas with a Mediterranean climate (Agustí, 2010).

-Currently, the total olive plantation area is around 10 million hectares, and based on the estimate that each hectare of olive tree produces around 1 MT, we can state that global olive production is around 10 million tons, of which approximately 90% is used for oil production, while the remaining 10% is used as table olives, making Spain the country with the largest area dedicated to olive cultivation worldwide.
-Currently, there are 2.6 million hectares dedicated to its cultivation in the country, both irrigated (approximately 500,000 Ha) and dry (around 2 million Ha) (MAGRAMA 2022).
+Currently, the total area planted with olive trees is around 10 million hectares.
+Based on the estimate that each hectare of olive trees produces approximately 1 metric ton, we can state that global olive production is around 10 million tons, of which approximately 90% is used for oil production, while the remaining 10% is used as table olives.
+Spain has the largest area dedicated to olive cultivation worldwide.
+Currently, there are 2.6 million hectares in the country dedicated to its cultivation, both irrigated (approximately 500,000 hectares) and rainfed (around 2 million hectares) (MAGRAMA 2022).

-Although a large number of olive trees are cultivated in Spain, their distribution across the region is very uneven.
-Andalusia is the region with the largest area, covering more than half of Spain's surface area (1.5 million hectares) and displaying very high productivity, accounting for 80% of total Spanish production (Muñoz et al. 2004).
-However, olive production in Spain is not limited to this region; larger or smaller areas can be found in other regions such as Castilla la Mancha, Aragon, Galicia, Catalonia, etc. Currently, according to the 2021 Agricultural Statistical Yearbook, olive grove data in Galicia reflect a total of 289 hectares of olive plantations and a total production of 314 tonnes of oil, with Lugo being the province with the largest plantation area (220 hectares) and, therefore, the highest production yield (231 TM), followed by Ourense, with 42 hectares and 49 TM of production, and finally, Pontevedra, with an area of 27 hectares and a production of 34 TM.
+Although a large number of olive trees are cultivated in Spain, their distribution across the country is very uneven, with Andalusia being the region with the largest area, covering more than half of Spain's total land area (1.5 million hectares) and exhibiting very high productivity, accounting for 80% of total Spanish production (Muñoz et al. 2004).
+However, olive production in Spain is not limited to this region, with similarly large areas also found in other regions such as Castile-La Mancha, Aragon, Galicia, Catalonia, etc. Currently, according to the 2021 Agricultural Statistics Yearbook, the data for olive groves in Galicia reflect a total of 289 hectares of olive tree plantations and a total production of 314 tons of oil.
+Lugo is the province with the largest planted area (220 hectares) and, therefore, the highest production yield (231 tons), followed by Ourense, with 42 hectares and 49 tons of production, and finally Pontevedra, with an area of 27 hectares and a production of 34 tons.

-Optimization of phytosanitary product use in olive trees using a computer tool based on fungal development, spore count, and the time of sensitivity based on the plant's phenological state.
+Optimization of the use of plant protection products in olive trees through a computer tool based on the development of fungi, the number of spores and the moment of sensitivity based on the phenological state of the plant.

 - Postal address: Rua Lope Gómez de Marzoa S/N - Campus Vida, Santiago de Compostela, A Coruña